michaeltouati/AMoRE/README.md

 and
 https://tel.archives-ouvertes.fr/tel-01238782/document

-For publications of scientific results using AMoRE, do not forget to cite the latter article or PhD manuscript.
+For publications of scientific results using AMoRE in peer-review journals, do not forget to cite the latter article and/or PhD manuscript.

 This version of the code only implement 2D homogeneous cartesian spatial grids and OpenMP shared memory.
 The next release will implement 3D non-homogeneous cartesian meshes, MPI distributed memory and SIMD vectorization.